ClientEarth Communications

 The scientific evidence is clear on how the climate crisis is already harming (and will continue to harm) human life and well-being.
 In early 2023 for example, Vanuatu faced two category four cyclones within 72 hours – unprecedented in history.
 States have duties under different international laws, like human rights law and the Law of the Sea, to reduce climate harms, and there are legal consequences for failing to do so.

 NGOs and civil society organisations aren’t able to provide formal submissions to the ICJ.
-But we have published a legal briefing on the questions before the court here.
+But we published a legal briefing on the questions before the court here.

 In July 2024, ClientEarth, CIEL, Pacific Islands Students Fighting Climate Change and World’s Youth for Climate Justice published a joint legal memorandum on the relevance of the ITLOS advisory opinion for the advisory opinion proceedings before the International Court of Justice.
 The full memo can be found here.